epfl-ada/ada-2024-project-adaspeedia/README.md

 ### Some subquestions we aim to answer:
 1. What distribution does the difference between human and LLM distances follow?
-  - What are the articles for which humans and LLM distances differ, or agree?
-Do they belong to specific categories?
-  - Does the path length correlate with the semantic distance between the starting and goal article of the path?
-  - How much difference and for which articles?

 2. Do LLMs exhibit the same strategy of “getting away” and then “homing in” as the paper shows humans do?
-If yes, then:
-  - Do we observe a different distribution for the length of the getting away phase and the length of the homing in phase between humans and LLMs?

 3. Do LLMs find shorter paths than humans on average?

 4. Politicization: Is the wikispeedia semantic distance of LLM biased when measured on two articles judged sensitive to associate by the LLM?